harpasteingrims/assignment-final/README.md

 ---

 This is it.
 The Big one.
 Now it's time to put all our learnings into one final project.
 In this assignment you will be setting up a CD pipeline with all the steps done in previous assignments.
-You will be setting up a staging environment along with a production environment.
-Your application will be deployed to the staging environment and from there it can be promoted to production.
+You will be setting up a kubernetes cluster to deploy this application to.

 What you will be working with is a Tic Tac Toe game that needs maintenance.
 Some logic is needed to complete the game and it is untested, some libraries are outdated and need to be updated.

 The Project is a NextJS application with a Postgres database to keep track of the games.

-**Please remember** to commit and push often (meaningful commits), the Git history is part of the assignment.
+**Please remember** to commit and push often (meaningful commits), the Git history is part of the assignment (only the history on the `main` branch).

 **Group size**: 1 person